This course is offered by lecturers from Mizuho Financial Group.

 Lecture materials will be projected in the class room.

-Assessment will be based on attendance and contribution to classes (50%), and report at the end of the course (50%).
+Assessment will be based on attendance and contribution to classes (50%), and a paper at the end of the course (50%).

 If you are absent from a class, regardless of the reason, points are subtracted from the assessment portion of the "attendance and contribution to classes."